PrinceCarter/full_stack_takehome_assignment/data-review-assignment/README.md

 - Enhance filtering capabilities (e.g., by city, email) for more flexible data review (much like [this mock table](https://next-shadcn-ui-table.vercel.app/)).
 - Add column sorting to allow users to organize data as needed (much like [this mock table](https://next-shadcn-ui-table.vercel.app/)).
 - Implement inline editing for quick fixes to validation errors directly in the table (Would require POST endpoint to persist the data changes).
+- Put the pagination logic in the backend.
+At scale, fetching all records at once could lead to higher memory usage, longer loading times, and increased network costs.
+Implementing pagination on the backend would involve modifying the API endpoint to accept parameters for `page` and `limit`.
+The server would then return only the necessary subset of data based on these parameters.